 Cost of living for travel nurses can cover a wide range of factors.
 In some of Illinois’ major cities, the cost of living is surprisingly low and ranges from affordable to more expensive cities like Chicago.
 Chicago offers above average travel nursing pay at $130,393 a year or $63 an hour according to ZipRecruiter.

 The U.S. News & World Report’s Affordability Rankings ranks Illinois as 16th in terms of basic affordability.
 When it comes to more rural counties dotted across Illinois, they provide great affordability with a beautiful backdrop and range markedly less than Chicago and surrounding suburbs.
 It just depends on what you are looking for: bustling city or quiet countryside.

 Illinois has plenty of fun facts and history to inspire travel nurses.
 Did you know that former president Abraham Lincoln was one of many notable figures who called Illinois their home?
 It also was the first state to ratify the 13th Amendment to abolish slavery.

-There are plenty of cultural sites to explore like Cahokia Mounds State Historic Site.
-Cahokia was once a home to the most sophisticated prehistoric native civilization north of Mexico.
+There are plenty of cultural sites to explore in Illinois like Cahokia Mounds State Historic Site.
+Cahokia was once home to the most sophisticated prehistoric native civilization north of Mexico.

 It is amazing how much history this Midwestern state holds.
 Preparing your itinerary can be quite difficult because there’s so much to see and do!